marinagarrote/Semialg-Hypothesis-Test-with-Incomplete-U-Stats/README.md

-# Semialgebraic Hypothesis Testing with Incomplete U-Statistics: Practical Issues
+# Methodological considerations for semialgebraic hypothesis testing with incomplete U-statistics

-V.1.0 Update: Apr/2025
+V.1.0 Update: July/2025

 This repository contains code implementing methods described in the paper "Methodological considerations for semialgebraic hypothesis testing with incomplete U-statistics" (available at ...).